swaptacular/swpt_accounts/protocol.rst

    The moment at which this message was sent (the message's timestamp).

-.. [#insufficient-amount] The ``"INSUFFICIENT_AVAILABLE_AMOUNT"``
+.. [#insufficient-amount] The *recommended* status codes are:

+   * ``"RECIPIENT_IS_UNREACHABLE"`` signifies that the recipient's
+   account does not exist, or does not accept incoming transfers.

+   * ``"INSUFFICIENT_AVAILABLE_AMOUNT"`` signifies that the transfer
-   status code SHOULD be used when the transfer has been rejected due to insufficient amount available on the account.
+   has been rejected due to insufficient amount available on the account.

+   * ``"TERMINATED"`` signifies that the transfer has been rejected due expired deadline, or unapproved interest rate change.

 PreparedTransfer